CalebKim21324/CalebKim21324/README.md

 ## Hi there 👋

+My name is Caleb Kim and I am currently attending the Ohio State University as a Computer Science and Engineering major.
+On this page, you will find some of my personal/group projects.

 <!--
 **CalebKim21324/CalebKim21324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.